 Free Carrier – What is Free Carrier?

-- Unloading the goods at the buyer’s port or terminal
+- Unloading the goods at the buyer’s port of choice

-- Transporting the goods to the end destination or warehouse
+- Transporting the goods to the end destination.

 Table: Advantages and Disadvantages of Free Carrier (FCA)